 The Bay Area Integrated Regional Water Management Plan (IRWMP) is a comprehensive water resources plan for the Bay region that addresses four functional areas: 1) water supply and water quality; 2) wastewater and recycled water; 3) flood protection and stormwater management; and 4) watershed management and habitat protection and restoration.
 It provides a venue for regional collaboration and serves as a platform to secure state and federal funding.
 The IRWMP includes a list of over 300 project proposals, and a methodology for ranking those projects for the purpose of submitting a compilation of high priority projects for grant funding.
-The Santa Clara Basin SWRP was submitted to the Bay Area IRWMP Coordinating Committee and incorporated into the IRWMP as an addendum.
-As SWRP projects are proposed for grant funding, they will be added to the IRWMP list using established procedures.
+The Santa Clara Basin SWRP was submitted to the Bay Area IRWMP Coordinating Committee and incorporated into the IRWMP list using established procedures.

-&lt;sup>7 Santa Clara Valley Water District.
+7 Santa Clara Valley Water District.
 2016.
 One Water Plan for Santa Clara County.
 An Integrated Approach to Water Resources Management.
 Preliminary Draft Report 2016.